Fleny113/Hexus/README.md

 Hexus requires you to start the daemon manually before you can start using it.
 To start the daemon run the command `hexus daemon start` and if you want to stop it without sending a CTRL + C or a kill signal to the process you can use the `hexus daemon stop` command.

-If you want to add the Hexus daemon to the startup you can use the `hexus startup` command that will detect what platform you are on and give you a powershell script for the windows task scheduler when run under windows and a systemd unit service file when running under Linux to quickly setup the startup process.
+If you want to add the Hexus daemon to the startup you can use the `hexus startup` command that will detect what platform you are on and give you a powershell script for the windows task scheduler when run under windows and a systemd unit service file when running under Linux to quickly set up the startup process.

 > [!TIP]
 > When the command of `hexus startup` is redirected it won't output the decorations around the text to be easier to use the script/service that it creates